Senior Pastor of North Decatur

 Emmanuel "Chops" Smith is a pianist and vocalist who has been performing professionally since he was 15 years old.
 He has been playing piano since age 3 and has been trained in classical, jazz, and contemporary music.
 Chops has performed at various events in music such as the Atlanta Jazz Festival Youth Workshop, the Upward Bound Leadership Conference, 21st Century Leader's Inauguration, and at venues all over the southeast and Atlanta, including Phillips Arena, Spivey Hall, The Rialto Center of the Performing Arts, Dante's Down the Hatch, The Margaret Mitchell House, The Georgian Terrace Hotel, The Georgia Aquarium, Churchill Grounds, The Velvet Note and others.
 "Chops" Smith has had the pleasure and privilege to perform with many musical artists including Andrea Bocelli, Curtis Fields, Derryl Rivers, and Phil Davis to name a few.
 Currently, "Chops" is studying Jazz Studies at Georgia State University under the rigorous direction of Kevin Bales and Dr. Gordon Vernick.
 He currently performs with the Georgia State University Jazz Band and other bands based in Atlanta including his own band, CHOPS.

 Tyler is United Methodist to his core, originating from both Illinois and Kansas.
 In June 2015, he graduated with a BA in Religious Studies from North Central College (Chicago, IL).
 During his undergrad years he also worked with Rockford Urban Ministries and Urban Village Church (Wicker Park).
-In July 2015, Tyler moved to Atlanta as a student at Emory University: Candler School of Theology, where he is pursuing a Masters of Divinity.
+In May 2018, Tyler earned his Masters of Divinity degree from Emory University: Candler School of Theology.
 He is an avid hiker, a dedicated (though goes at his own pace) runner, and loves meeting for conversation over a cup of coffee.
-Reach out to him at firstname.lastname@example.org.
+Reach out to him at email@example.com.

 Lynnette joined the staff of NUDMC in November 2011.
 She has been working in church finance for 30 years.
 Born and raised in the Midwest, she has called the Atlanta area home since 1987.
 Lynnette has three children, two sons and a daughter.
 Her daughter, Hannah, is a teacher at SAND here at NDUMC.
 Lynnette is currently seeking a dual degree in Business Administration and Sign Language interpreting at GSU Perimeter College.
 When not working or going to school, you will most likely find Lynnette enjoying a book with a good cup of tea or coffee, hanging with one of her kids, or catching up on her favorite shows on Netflix.